Automox Remote Tools with Splashtop – Full User Guide

 - The Streamer is installed but not registered

-- A previous install or registration attempt failed
+- A previous installation or registration attempt failed

 - The device has not yet completed a pending install or registration